Welcome to the Society for Women in Physics at Ohio State!

 President: Kirsten Casey (she/her)

-Kirsten is a fourth year graduate student in the Physics Department and a Citizen Potawatomi Nation tribal member.
+Kirsten is a fifth year graduate student in the Physics Department and a Citizen Potawatomi Nation tribal member.
 She grew up in Sparks, Nevada and got her B.S. in Physics at the University of Nevada – Reno in 2016.
-She’s been passionate about astronomy since she was little and now studies dwarf galaxies and their dark matter halos with Prof. Annika Peter.
+She studies dwarf galaxies and their dark matter halos with Prof. Annika Peter.
 In her free time she likes to ice-skate, play D&D and board games, sew, learn Bodwéwadmimwen, and show off pictures of her beautiful cat, Bonnie.